ferrous-systems/rust-training/training-slides/src/ferrocene-what-it-is.md

 ## A downstream of The Rust Project

-* One of the Ferrocene pillars is that the standard library and the compiler must not diverge from upstream.
+* One of the Ferrocene pillars is that the standard library and the compiler must not diverge from upstream
-* We've been pulling the `master` branch of `rust-lang/rust` into our tree since 2021
+* We've been pulling changes from `rust-lang/rust` into our tree since 2021

 ## Patches